nicole-dwenger/cdsvisual-imagesearch/README.md

 Images can be represented by their distribution of color.
 In RGB colour space, colour histograms display how often each pixel intensity (0-255) occurs in each of the three colour channels for a given image.
 Thus, colour histograms were extracted for each of the images, and compared to the histogram of the target image.
 Similarity was measured using the chi-square distance measure.

 ### 2. Image search using image embeddings
 Pre-trained CNNs can be used to extract image embeddings.
 In other words, pre-trained weights are used to predict a dense feature space, i.e., vector for each image.
 These vectors can be compared to find images that are visually similar.
 In this project, the pre-trained model VGG16 is used to extract features of each image.
-These feature representations are then fed into a k-Nearest-Neighbour algorithm, to find the k most similar images to a given target image.
+These feature representations are then fed into a k-Nearest-Neighbour algorithm, to find the k most similar images to a given target image, using the cosine distance measure.

 ## Repository Structure